Get more eBooks

 Teacher training page).
 There is another sort of workshop he calls

-Patterns of Being, in which he lays out his understanding of the structure
+Anatomy of Wholeness, in which he lays out his understanding of the structure

 and design of the human being, and applies that understanding to a variety of contexts, practical, pedagogical